ObaraOrg/obara_lab/README.md

 ### Using the Makefile

 [PetarMirceski](https://github.com/PetarMirceski) make this nice **Makefile** to fastly construct the py environment for any occasion.
-Modify the `requirements.in` with any specific requirements you need for your project
+Modify the `requirements.in` with any specific requirements you need for your project.
+The following uses [`pip-tools`](https://github.com/jazzband/pip-tools) to make sure that your builds are predictable and deterministic.

 ```sh
 # make setup_pip_tools (upgrades pip, adds pip-tools)